 The workshop will be run later in 2021 – dates tbc

 This 3-hour workshop is for parents, carers, and family members who would like to understand more about selective mutism and learn specific strategies to help their child become a confident communicator at school and in other social settings.

 Selective Mutism is an anxiety disorder similar to social anxiety whereby children who talk freely and normally at home feel anxious in social situations such as school or talking to strangers, and are unable to talk.

 Selective mutism can completely resolve with treatment, but usually requires 1 to 2 years of treatment in order to do so.
 Treatment usually involves an intensive program at preschool/school, 1 on 1 sessions with a psychologist, and lots of practise communicating in various social situations outside school.

 This workshop is being run as part of the clinic’s new “Quick Talk” program, which is a combination of intensive workshops for the parent and school, a combined assessment/session, tailored recommendations for the parents and school, self-guided implementation of strategies, and advanced follow up workshops and webinars for the parents and school.

 - What is Selective Mutism

 - Differences between Selective Mutism and shyness

-- School program for selective mutism
+- Details about the Selective Mutism Clinic’s intensive school program for selective mutism